 Redbourn Village Market

 We now have a regular Village Market selling a variety of local food produce, gift, crafts and plants, the first one took place in October 2019, followed by February 2020 and June, July, August, September, October and November 2020.

-Please do keep an eye out on our Redbourn Village Market Facebook page for further details on future market dates, booking a stall and what delights will be on offer
+Please do keep an eye out on our Redbourn Village Market Facebook page for up to date details on future market dates, booking a stall and what delights will be on offer.

 History of our Local Streets

 Local resident, Joyce Clayton has spent several years putting together a history of our local streets and buildings and were lucky to have all this information now showcasing on the Redbourn Village Online website she has also kindly added several heritage walks around the village too, so please do take a look

 Car Parking is the number one hot topic, we have met with SADC to walk the High Street and have put a priority list together, were now on their Work Programme for 2020/21 for review, they will look at the current parking overall in the High Street and its design.

 High Street in Bloom competition in association with Redbourn In Bloom took place in the summer of 2019, where local businesses entered for the "very best and most improved window display".
 It was open to any shop or business whether it was a street facing window or an internal display.

 We had 10 entries and the feel of the High Street was enhanced by it.
 The prize was a behind the scenes guided tour of the Christmas display at Selfridges and lunch on their roof top restaurant.

 - Overall Winner: The Barefoot Accountant